PHPFrame/PHPFrame/README.md

 * [Developers discussion group](http://groups.google.com/group/phpframe-dev)

-How to install PHPFrame with PEAR command line installer
+How to install PHPFrame with the PEAR command line installer
 -----------------------------

 Tell the PEAR installer that you want to install alpha packages: